oktapath/oktapath.github.io/_posts/2020-08-31-dotnet-tooling.markdown

 ### Visual Studio

 The main IDE we normally use is Visual Studio.
 There are 3 main distributions: [Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16), [Professional](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Professional&rel=16) and [Enterprise](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=16).
-Community is a stripped down version, but Professional and Enterprise are close enough, the big difference being enterprise as the profilers, including Intellitrace, which can be very handy in certain debug scenarios.
+Community is a stripped down version, but Professional and Enterprise are close enough, the big difference being enterprise as the profilers, including IntelliTrace, which can be very handy in certain debug scenarios.

 Optionally you can use the [Visual Studio preview](https://visualstudio.microsoft.com/vs/preview/) that in return for giving the Visual Studio product teams feedback, you get to use any edition for free.